cmc-labo/sidekick-ai/README.md

 ```
 Panel opens
     ├── content.js prefetches page text in the background
-    └── API key + tab queried in parallel on "要約" click
+    └── API key + output language + tab queried in parallel on "要約" click
             └── OpenAI Chat Completions (streaming)
-                    ├── 3-line summary rendered into cards
+                    ├── 3-line summary rendered in the selected language
-                    ├── Summary auto-saved to chrome.storage.local
+                    ├── Summary auto-saved to chrome.storage.local (with language tag)
                     └── Q&A input enabled (context = page text + summary)

 "履歴" tab
     └── chrome.storage.local → grouped list → full-text search
+            └── each entry renders labels in its stored language
 ```

 Page text is capped at 3,000 characters (head + tail) before being sent to the API.